ThomasMBury/ewstools/README.md

 ## Demos

-iPython notebooks demonstrating how to use the software are available [here](examples/).
+For demonstrations/tutorials on using *ewstools*, please refer to these [iPython notebooks](examples/).

 ## Documentation

-Full documentation for *ewstools* is available on [ReadTheDocs](https://ewstools.readthedocs.io/en/latest/).
+Full documentation is available on [ReadTheDocs](https://ewstools.readthedocs.io/en/latest/).

 ## Contribution